 “Noid” flipped a sample of Sylvia St. James’ disco song “Grace” into a club-ready bop about PTSD, police brutality, and the alienating reality of African-American life.
 Its production starts to come apart at the seams halfway through, reflecting the lyrics’ anxiety.

-“Kerosene!,” the second single from their new album “Heaven For the Tormented,” is a power ballad halfway between “Purple Rain” and “Sweet Child O’Mine.”
+“Kerosene!,” the second single from their new album “Heaven to a Tortured Mind,” is a power ballad halfway between “Purple Rain” and “Sweet Child O’Mine.”
 But it doesn’t exactly sound like either of those songs, largely because it’s a duet between Tumor and Diane Gordon.
 She sings her heart out, taking R&B-inspired vocals to the verge of operatic drama.
 Heavy Mellow’s guitar solo might sound cheesy at first, since it draws so much on hair metal, but it too brings out raw emotion.